sunspla-sh/nfl-team-data-scraper/readme.md

 - Clone this git repository.
 - Run the `npm install` command to download all necessary node modules.
 - Run `node index.js` and the scraper will begin pulling data from the nfl.com website
-- Scraper will politely wait between 0 to 30 seconds before loading next page
+- Scraper will politely wait between 0 to 30 seconds before loading and scraping each team page
 - One json file per team will be outputted in a `/team-data-${yourCurrentDate}` folder
 - Each json file contains an array of objects representing players with the following keys `player no pos status height weight experience college team`